 Without an online course to sell, you can’t exactly build an online course business.
-But an online course is just one part of a business (the product).
-It’s not the entire business.
+But an online course is just one part of a business.
+Your online course is your product.
+It’s not your entire business.

 As you can see from the graphic below, a typical online course business has many other parts as well:

 This may surprise you, but creating an online course isn’t even the first step in the process of building an online course business.
 Out of the 7 steps we’re about to go through, creating a course is Step #5.

 You’re welcome to skip steps 1-4 if you want to, but I would advise against it and here’s why: